The Interpolating Information Criterion for Overparameterized Models: Introduction

+Assuming mild regularity, the parameters obtained by training in this manner lie near some embedded submanifold $\mathcal{M}$ of the parameter space, corresponding to the zero level-set of the loss function.
+In practice, a convergent method that trains a model to zero-loss will yield a \emph{single} parameter choice $\theta^\star \in \mathcal{M}$.
+While any parameter in $\mathcal{M}$ is viable, the training procedure forces the choice of a unique element of $\mathcal{M}$.
+Such a procedure is tantamount to {\em implicitly} imposing a regularization function which was used to select the chosen $\theta^\star \in \mathcal{M}$ as the solution to a constrained optimization problem on $\mathcal{M}$.
+Minimizing a regularizer $R$ over $\mathcal{M}$ is equivalent to maximizing a corresponding prior density $\pi$ over $\mathcal{M}$ where the negative log-prior is proportional to $R$.
+In this scenario, the prior is defined implicitly through the training procedure \cite{neyshabur2017implicit}, playing the important role of identification by placing higher probabilities on certain regions of $\mathcal{M}$.

+In light of the above, we construct an information criterion by examining the marginal likelihood under a regime comprised of \emph{two} limits taken sequentially: the first maximizes the likelihood (achieving zero loss), and the second maximizes the prior (concentrating around the interpolator $\theta^\star$).
+This strategy provides a new approximation which replaces the underparameterized, large data regime ($N \to \infty$), with an overparameterized, interpolating regime.

-The primary contribution of this work is the following interpolating information criterion (IIC) and the theoretical tools required for its derivation:
+The primary contribution of this work is the following interpolating information criterion (IIC) for overparameterized models and the theoretical tools required for its derivation:

 where the explicit expression for the relative curvature term $\mathcal{K}_{\mathcal{M}}^\pi$ is given in \eqref{eq:curve}.
-Here, $\theta_0$ and $\theta^\star$ are respectively, the global maximizers of the prior over an underlying parameter space $\Theta$ and on $\mathcal{M}$, $F(\theta) = (f(x_i,\theta))_{i=1}^n$ for $f$ a parameterisation of the model class and $x_1,\dots,x_n$ input data, and $DF(\theta^{\star})$ is the Jacobian of $F$ at $\theta^\star$.
+Here, $\theta_0$ and $\theta^\star$ are respectively, the global maximizers of the prior over an underlying parameter space $\Theta$ and on $\mathcal{M}$, $F(\theta) = (f(x_i,\theta))_{i=1}^n$ for $f$ a parameterisation of the model class and $x_1,\dots,x_n \in \mathcal{X}$ input data, and $DF(\theta^{\star})$ is the Jacobian of $F$ at $\theta^\star$.
 Here, $n$ is the number of points in the dataset, each with $m$ labels, and $N = mn$.
-The IIC contains three key terms as well as a correction for data size: the first term penalizes prior misspecification; the second encourages local smoothness of the predictive function; and the third compares the relative volume of the prior at its peak on $\mathcal{M}$ and $\Theta$, accounting for curvature of the submanifold $\mathcal{M}$.
+The IIC contains three key terms as well as a correction for data size, depicted in Figure~\ref{fig:intuition_terms}: the first term penalizes prior misspecification / the appropriateness of the corresponding regularizer; the second encourages local smoothness of the predictive function; and the third compares the relative volume of the prior at its peak on $\mathcal{M}$ and $\Theta$, accounting for curvature of the submanifold $\mathcal{M}$.
+The precise nature of these terms is discussed further in Section \ref{sec:Interpretation}.